ChrstphrHll/npc_gen/students/Brinna Muerlara.md

   int: 12
   str: 18
   wis: 9
-track: Exploration
-trait: I lie about almost everything, even when there's no good reason to.
-trait1: Athletic
-trait2: Reserved
 year: 1
+guild: Burk
+partyID: 95
 ---
 # Brinna Muerlara
 ---
 ### Description
 - 1st year Halfling Barbarian in Burk
-- straight brunette hair that's pulled to the side and buzzed on the right, Pale Green eyes, and Brown skin
+- straight brunette hair that's pulled to the side and buzzed on the right, Green eyes, and Brown skin
 - Is Athletic and Reserved, and has Openness as their ideal

 ### Organizations